miniBamboo/luckyshare/README.md

 This is the first implementation written in golang, now version 0.01, cann't be used now.

-The goal is one for all, all for one--this means *share*.
+The goal is all for one and one for all--this means *share*.

-So Someone want to make smart contracts or dApp on luckyshare blockchain, then who should running a luckyshare node for a longtime.
+So who want to make smart contracts or dApp on luckyshare blockchain, then who should running a luckyshare node for a longtime.
 The node can be a nat node.

 It's compatible with Ethereum's ecosystem.